MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 - A local machine with a Unix-like operating system installed (for example, Ubuntu, macOS, or Windows Subsystem for Linux).
 - An Azure subscription. [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 - [Install Azure CLI version 2.46.0 or higher](/cli/azure/install-azure-cli) to run Azure CLI commands.
-  - When you're prompted, install Azure CLI extensions on first use.
+  - When prompted, install Azure CLI extensions on first use.
 For more information about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).
   - Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).
 - You must have an Oracle account.
 To create an Oracle account and accept the license agreement for WebLogic Server images, follow the steps in [Oracle Container Registry](https://aka.ms/wls-aks-ocr).
 Make note of your Oracle Account password and email.